-The Dreamland Foundation is staffed with a dedicated team that is devoted to enriching Nantucket with year-round films and educational programs in the evolving world of digital entertainment and education.
+The Nantucket Dreamland is staffed with a dedicated team devoted to enriching Nantucket with year-round films, theater, live concerts and events, and educational programs in the evolving world of entertainment.

-Originally from Westford, MA Paul started coming to Nantucket seasonally in 2010 and became a year ’round resident in 2012.
-First hired by the Dreamland to move a pile of sand, when the Dreamland was just a tent, he has worked his way up the ladder to the position that he holds today.
+Originally from Westford, Massachusetts, Paul started coming to Nantucket seasonally in 2010 and became a year-round resident in 2012.
 Paul studied film at Fitchburg State University, and has been passionate about movies since he first saw Evil Dead when he was 14.
 When not at the Dreamland he can be found working for the Department of Public Works or spending time with the ducks that live in his backyard.